jom-hedges/marginalia/README.md

 # Marginalia
-An app that provides feedback.
+An app that provides feedback in academic writing.
 Designed to foster creative thinking for students and academic writing.

 ## Development
 To start the development server run: